carusso/codec/README.md

 This directive sets a default value for the specified field.
 Currently, only integer value fields are supported.

 ###  add_shift(shift_amount)
+(Note that this directive is currently not passing tests.
+It's not being used in production anywhere and the problem would need to be resolved)
 Some bit fields longer than a byte need to be reassembled with little endian encoding.
 For example:
 ```elixir
     <<